 Jessica Korda wins Bahamas LPGA Classic

-The third-ranked Lewis parred the final four holes — two of them par 5s — for a 66.
+The 20-year-old Korda closed with a 7-under 66 for a 19-under 273 total on Atlantis Resort’s Ocean Club course.
+Lewis parred the final four holes — two of them par 5s — for a 66.

-Korda tied Lewis for the lead with a 12-foot birdie putt on the par-3 17th, then got up-and-down for birdie on the par-5 18th.
-Korda’s 4-iron approach on 18 scampered through the green and up against the grandstand.
-She took relief from the grandstand and, with an official and a TV announcer holding up cords that would have interfered with her stroke, putted under the wires to set up the winning birdie.
+Korda tied Lewis for the lead with a 12-foot birdie putt on the par-3 17th, then got up and down for birdie on the par-5 18th.
+Korda’s 4-iron approach on 18 scampered through the green to the fringe just short of the grandstand.
+With an official and a TV announcer holding up cords that would have interfered with her stroke, she putted under the wires to set up the winning birdie

-Lewis birdied six of the first eight holes, then dropped a stroke on the par-4 ninth.
+Lewis birdied six of the first eight holes, but then dropped a stroke on the par-4 ninth.
 She birdied the par-5 11th and par-4 14th to reach 18 under, but closed with four straight pars.
-On 18, her flop shot came up short and her 15-foot birdie try stopped inches from the cup.
+On the 18th, her flop shot from short of the green came up short and her 15-foot birdie try stopped inches from the cup.

 Paula Creamer, paired with Korda all four days, had a 69 to tie for third with Na Yeon Choi, Lizette Salas and Pornanong Phatlum at 16 under.
 Phatlum finished with a 67, Salas had a 71, and Choi shot 72.

 Lydia Ko, the 16-year-old New Zealander making her first start as an LPGA Tour member, had a 68 to tie for seventh at 15 under.
 She won the Canadian Women’s Open the last two years as an amateur.